NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-one-for-all.md

 <figure>
   <blockquote>
     <p>Variation is information.
-When there is no variation, there is no information. [...]
-There is no freedom without noise---and no stability without volatility.</p>
+When there is no variation, there is no information. […] There is no freedom without noise—and no stability without volatility.</p>
   </blockquote>
   <figcaption>Nassim Taleb and Mark Blyth<sup><a id="ref102" href="#fn102">[102]</a></sup></figcaption>
 </figure>